 Niacin and Ketosis: A Complex Relationship

 Niacin’s role in ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More is not fully understood, but it’s important to maintain adequate intake while on a ketogenic diet1.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More is not fully understood, but it’s important to maintain adequate intake while on a ketogenic diet1.
 Simple Definition: Imagine your body is like a hybrid car with two fuel tanks: one for gasoline (sugar) and one for electricity (ketones).
-The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on… Read More to support energy production and overall health.
+The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on electricity.
+This means you drastically reduce your intake of carbohydrates… Read More to support energy production and overall health.
 Some research suggests that niacin may even play a role in ketoneKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More body formation.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More body formation.